lub90/ct-pass-store/backend/docs/setup.md

 - Grant the webserver user write access to `logs/app.log`.

 > This setup already provides some guards regarding the above mentioned read access blocking.
 Yet, it only works for servers that respect `.htaccess` files (e.g., Apache).
 For Nginx, a different configuration approach is required (not yet tested).

+Save the URL to your PHP backend.
+You need to insert it into the settings of your CtPassStore extension.

 ---